qubenix/guides/qubes-r4/whonix-14/bitcoin/pruned/split-joinmarket-pruned.md

 ```
 ### B. Create a gateway.
 **Notes:**
 - This gateway should be independent of other Whonix gateways to isolate its onion service.
-See [here](https://www.whonix.org/wiki/Multiple_Whonix-Workstations#Multiple_Whonix-Gateways).
+For more information see [here](https://www.whonix.org/wiki/Multiple_Whonix-Workstations#Multiple_Whonix-Gateways).
 - You must choose a label color, but it does not have to match this example.
+- It is safe to lower the `maxmem` and `vcpus` on this VM.

 ```
 [user@dom0 ~]$ qvm-create --label purple --prop maxmem='400' --prop netvm='sys-firewall' --prop provides_network='True' --prop vcpus='1' --template whonix-gw-14 sys-bitcoind